 2.6.1.2.
 Immediately after expiration of a limited time delay (300 s or less) in that same key cycle; or

 2.6.2.
-Monitoring of some of the items listed in Table 1 is physically not possible and a deficiency has been granted for this incomplete monitor.
+Monitoring of some of the items listed in Table A2/1 of Annex 2 is physically not possible and a deficiency has been granted for this incomplete monitor.
 The comprehensive, technical justification why such an OBD monitor cannot run shall be added to the information folder.

 Annex 3 In-use performance ratio